-1. Convention Article 22 requires the Commission to collaborate with other relevant intergovernmental organizations, particularly those with related objectives and which can contribute to the attainment of the Convention's objectives.
-The UN Food and Agriculture Organization (FAO), the Commission for the Conservation of Antarctic Marine Living Resources (CCALMR), the Commission for the Conservation of Southern Bluefin Tuna (CCSBT), the Inter-American Tropical Tuna Commission (IATTC), the Indian Ocean Tuna Commission (IOTC), the Secretariat of the Pacific Community (SPC) and the Pacific Islands Forum Fisheries Agency (FFA) are identified as organizations, among others, with which the Commission may enter into relationship agreements for the purposes of collaboration, cooperation, consultation and avoiding duplication.

-2. A summary of the status of relations with other organizations was presented to the first regular session of the Technical and Compliance Committee (TCC1), 5-9 December 2005 and also to the second regular session of the Commission (Comm2), 12-16 December 2006.
-This status report presented information on developments in relation to:

-- a.
-Secretariat of the Pacific Community (SPC), - b. the Pacific Islands Forum Fisheries Agency (FFA), - c. the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), - d. the UN Food and Agriculture Organisation (FAO), - e. the Inter-American Tropical Tuna Commission (IATTC), - f. the Indian Ocean Tuna Commission (IOTC), - g. the Commission for the Conservation for Southern Bluefin Tuna (CCSBT), - h. the Commission for the Conservation of Atlantic Tunas (ICCAT); and.

-i. the International Scientific Committee for Tunas and Tuna-like Species in the North Pacific Ocean (ISC).
+- 1. Article 22 of the Convention requires the Commission to collaborate with other relevant intergovernmental organizations particularly those with related objectives and which can contribute to the attainment of the objective of the Convention.
+The UN Food and Agriculture Organization (FAO), the Commission for the Conservation of Antarctic Marine Living Resources (CCALMR), the Commission for the Conservation of Southern Bluefin Tuna (CCSBT), the Inter-American Tropical Tuna Commission (IATTC), the Indian Ocean Tuna Commission (IOTC), the Secretariat of the Pacific Community (SPC) and the Pacific Islands Forum Fisheries Agency (FFA) are identified as organizations, among others, that the Commission may enter into relationship agreements with for the purposes of collaboration, cooperation, consultation and avoiding duplication. - 2.
+A summary of the status of relations with other organizations was presented to the first regular session of the Technical and Compliance Committee (TCC1), 5-9 December 2005 and also to the second regular session of the Commission, 12-16 December 2006.
+The report presented information on developments in relation to: - Secretariat of the Pacific Community (SPC). - the Pacific Islands Forum Fisheries Agency (FFA), - the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), - the UN Food and Agriculture Organisation (FAO), - the Inter-American Tropical Tuna Commission (IATTC), - the Indian Ocean Tuna Commission (IOTC), - the Commission for the Conservation for Southern Bluefin Tuna (CCSBT), - the Commission for the Conservation of Atlantic Tunas (ICCAT); and. - the International Scientific Committee for Tunas and Tuna-like Species in the North Pacific Ocean (ISC).

-3. Draft agreements with CCSBT, ISC and SPC were tabled at those meetings.
-Following discussion during TCC1 it was recommended that relations be established with the International Monitoring, Control and Surveillance Network (MCS Network) and the North Pacific Anadromous Fish Commission (NPAFC).
+Draft agreements with CCSBT, ISC and SPC were tabled at those meetings.
+Following discussion during TCC1 it was recommended that relations be established with the International Monitoring,

+Control and Surveillance Network (MCS Network) and the North Pacific Anadromous Fish Commission (NPAFC).